Río Grande Department: History

 The history of the area dates to an expedition led by Julio Popper discovering the Río Grande in October 1886.
 The establishment of the first Salesian Mission in 1893 is considered the earliest record of white settlement in the region.
-Río Grande was officially founded on 11 July 1921, and was recognized by a central government decree as the "Agricultural Colony of Río Grande."
-Initially, land was divided into large estates among a few families until an agrarian reform in 1925.

-The city experienced rapid growth as a port and a center for large sheep farming estancias.
+Río Grande was officially founded on 11 July 1921, and was recognized by a central government decree as an agricultural colony.
+The initial settlers were workers from the abandoned gold mines in the San Sebastian region.
+The city experienced rapid growth as a port and an urban center.
 The discovery of oil in 1959, spurred significant migratory movements, further complemented by migrations in the 1970s and 1980s due to the promulgation of the Law of Economic Promotion, offering tax exemptions and subsidies to industries and settlers.

 Geography

 The Río Grande Department is located in the Province of Tierra del Fuego, Antarctica, and South Atlantic Islands, in the southern part of Argentina.
-The department's seat and most populous city, Río Grande, is situated on the northeast coast of the Great Island of Tierra del Fuego, bordering the Argentine Sea, an extension of the South Atlantic Ocean.
-A notable geographical feature is the cape of Cabo San Sebastián in the Argentine Sea in the northeast sector of the Big Island of Tierra del Fuego.
+The department's seat and most populous city, Río Grande, is situated on the northeast coast of the Great Island of Tierra del Fuego archipelago, bordering the Argentine Sea, an extension of the South Atlantic Ocean.
+A notable geographical feature is the cape of Cabo San Sebastián in the northeast sector of the Great Island.
 This area features coasts with high cliffs interspersed with lower sandy and silty sections, known for its significant tidal ranges.
-The topography of the Río Grande Department primarily features plains in the eastern part, typical of the broader Patagonian region.
-The department's landscape is influenced by its proximity to the Andes mountain range to the west.
-The region experiences a cold and windy climate.

 Demographics

-The Río Grande Department is home to the city of Río Grande, which is the most densely populated urban center in the Province of Tierra del Fuego.
-In 2020, the total population of the city of Río Grande was 64,535 inhabitants, with approximately 51.5% women and 48.5% men.
-The age ranges with the largest population concentration were 10 to 14 years, 5 to 9 years, and 15 to 19 years, collectively representing 27.1% of the total population.
-Migrants entering Río Grande in the last five years primarily came from the United States, Argentina (other provinces), and Canada, mostly for family or labor reasons.
+As per the 2022 census, the department had a population of 99,241 inhabitants, with approximately 50.1% women and 49.9% men.
+The city of Río Grande, which is the largest urban center in the department, had a population of 64,535 inhabitants, with approximately 51.5% women and 48.5% men.
+About 27.1% of the total population were less than nineteen years of age.
+Migrants entering Río Grande in the last five years primarily came from the United States (923 people), with minimal numbers from Argentina (7 people), and Canada (4 people).